StonedMonmies/StonedMonmies/README.md

 👥 Team

 Founder on X:	@Alota_the_great

 Developer on X:	@Aot_ayo

 Artist on X:	@Fruitles_Artist

 Writer on X:	@Oxaro_ada

-Social Manager on X:
+Social Manager on X: @hardemiy

-Collab Managers on X:
+Collab Managers on X:@ix_tinna, @somitonye

-Community Lead on X:
+Community Lead on X: @DayoKeem

-Community Mod on X:
+Community Mod on X: @dreamcaster365

-Discord Admin on X: @
+Discord Admin on X: @Leno3z4

 ---